-And after checking out these pages, you might want to buy their products, too.
+(And after checking out these pages, you might want to buy their products, too.)

-14 Remarkable Product Landing Page Designs
+20 of the Best Product Landing Page Designs

 Bellroy sells thinner-than-typical wallets.
-There's value to that -- but what is it, and how do you get the consumer to understand it?
+There's value to that — but what is it, and how do you get the consumer to understand it?

-To answer those questions, Bellroy divided its product page into three stages of the buyer's journey -- understanding the problem, how to fix the problem, and how Bellroy can resolve the problem.
+To answer those questions, Bellroy divided its product page into three stages of the buyer's journey — understanding the problem, how to fix the problem, and how Bellroy can resolve the problem.

 Wistia is a video hosting and analytics company that provides users with detailed video performance metrics.
-It might sound like a snooze-fest, but let's dive into what really makes this product page stand apart.
+It might sound like a snooze-fest, but let's dive into what really makes this product page stand out.

-But, if you continue scrolling, you'll see a video with information about Wistia's capabilities for that video -- calls-to-action, email collectors, video heatmaps, and viewing trends.
+But, if you continue scrolling, you'll see a video with information about Wistia's capabilities for that video — calls-to-action, email collectors, video heatmaps, and viewing trends.

 One of the best ways to explain a visual platform's features is to demonstrate them on a product page.
 This one shows users all of Wistia's features and how they work, day-to-day.

-The product marketing challenge here is to show why Square is an easier alternative than a typical cash register -- and its product page displays those reasons in a visually captivating way.
+The product marketing challenge here is to show why Square is an easier alternative than a typical cash register — and its product page displays those reasons in a visually captivating way.

-Rent the Runway has an individual product page for every dress it carries, with all the information a customer could want -- images, measurements, fabric, price, and reviews.
+Rent the Runway has an individual product page for every dress it carries, with all the information a customer could want — images, measurements, fabric, price, and reviews.
 So what sets them apart?
 The exceptional detail of the "Stylist Notes" and "Size & Fit" sections.

 Also, notice how there's plenty of white space surrounding the product images and description.
-According to research by ConversionXL, that white space creates a higher perceived value -- in this case, price -- of the product in the user's mind.
+According to research by ConversionXL, that white space creates a higher perceived value — in this case, price — of the product in the user's mind.

 The focus of Oreo's product page is how these simple, classic cookies can help people unleash their imaginations, dare to wonder, and become generally happier.
 It features a series of videos, one after another.
 One is accompanied by the lyrics, "It's so easy to let your imagination go when you play with Oreo," paying tribute to the age-old discussion about the "best" way to eat them.
 The page takes a creative, bold approach to marketing with what might otherwise be thought of as an ordinary snack.

 As you scroll down the page, it goes through four quick steps explaining how the product works.
-What's more, a lot of these are interactive -- the section under "Everything you need, all in one place" allows users to hover over different features to see how they appear on Fitbit's mobile app.
+What's more, a lot of these are interactive — the section under "Everything you need, all in one place" allows users to hover over different features to see how they appear on Fitbit's mobile app.

 Knowing that users might not remember all of the specifics when they leave the page, Fitbit was sure to focus on how these features will actually make a difference in the visitors' lives.
 Well played.